-Biol 2305: Microbiology for Health Sciences & Non Majors OR

-Biol 351/352L: Microbiology for Biology Majors
+Biol 2305: Microbiology for Health Sciences & Non Majors OR Biol 351/352L: Microbiology for Biology Majors

-Option III: Upper Division Elective Requirements (18 hours)
+Upper Division Elective Requirements (18 hours)

-The following are accepted departments and course suggestions.
+The following are accepted departments.
 Students must consult the BA/MD advisors for approval of courses not listed below.
 Keep in mind the following course suggestions may not be offered every fall and spring semesters and may have pre-requisite course work that must be completed prior to being able to enrolling in.
 It is your responsibility to meet with your advisor so you can plan accordingly.